North Country Retrievers

 When evaluating a pedigree, you want to look for a few basic elements.

-One important element of a pedigree is the Field titles.
-A pup with a large number of Field Titles in its pedigree is much more likely to exhibit better hunting traits than one without such proven lineage.
-It should be noted that a pedigree obtained from the AKC will only show field titles awarded by the AKC.
-Therefore, Canadian Field Champion titles will not appear on an AKC pedigree, and vice-versa.
+One important element of a pedigree for a hunting dog or one that will compete in retriever events is the Field titles.
+A pup with a large number of Field Titles in its pedigree is much more likely to exhibit better hunting and trainability traits than one without such proven lineage.
+It should be noted that a pedigree obtained from the AKC will only list field titles awarded by the AKC.
+Therefore, NAHRA, HRC, APLA, and Canadian Field Champion titles will not appear on an AKC pedigree, and vice-versa.
 Some typical Field titles seen on pedigrees are; Field Champion (FC) Amateur Field Champion (AFC), Canadian Field Champion (CFC), Grand Master Hunting Retriever (GMHR), National Field Champion (NFC), Master Hunting Retriever (MHR) Master Hunter (MH), Senior Handler (SH), Working Retriever (WR), Started Retriever (SR), etc…

 3. Picking Your Puppy